Flags Of Spanish Speaking Countries

 12. Guatemala: The Vertical Bicolor with a Coat of Arms

 Guatemala's flag is a vertical tricolor of blue, white, and blue, with the national coat of arms in the center of the white band.
-The blue represents the Pacific Ocean and the Atlantic Ocean that border the country.
+Still, the blue represents the Pacific Ocean and the Atlantic Ocean that border the country.
 The white symbolizes peace and purity.
 The coat of arms contains elements that represent historical events and symbols.

 13. Panama: The Stars and the Stripes